-Hiking in the Dolomites Mountains is an intoxicating outdoor, cultural, and culinary experience.
+Hiking in the Dolomites is an intoxicating outdoor, cultural, and culinary experience.
 From the tear-inducing beauty of the peaks to the charm and hospitality of the mountain huts, hiking here can easily become an addiction.

 When planning a Dolomites hiking trip, it’s important to understand the enormity of this Italian Alps mountain range.
 The Dolomites are composed of 26 sub-ranges and stretch across three Italian regions: Veneto, Trentino Alto-Adige (Trentino – Südtirol), and Friuli Venezia Giulia.